 The global food system drives unsustainable agriculture and land use change leading to a planetary biodiversity crisis.
-Paradoxically biodiversity is the foundation of resilient landscapes and sustainable food systems that nourish people and planet.
-This session will highlight the latest science innovations using tree biodiversity from genes to ecosystems at landscape scales to support food systems for a sustainable future.
+Paradoxically, biodiversity is the foundation of resilient landscapes and sustainable food systems that nourish people and planet.
+This Stream highlighted the latest science innovations using tree biodiversity from genes to ecosystems at landscape scales to support food systems for a sustainable future.